radovcic/chess_endgame_AI/README.md

-# chess_endgame_reinforcement_learning
+# chess_endgame_AI

-AI trained to deliver checkmate in an endgame with one queen.
+AI trained to deliver checkmate by reinforcement learning in an endgame.

 ## Description